Who is who in the Government of Gustavo Petro

-The cabinet of ministers of a president sends a political message, depending on the forces that are represented in it and in which portfolios, and also on the style of government and the priorities with which he begins his administration.
-This Friday, 48 hours after Gustavo Petro’s inauguration in Colombia, these are the profiles of the eight ministers he has appointed.
+The cabinet of ministers of a president sends a political message, depending on the forces that are represented in it and in what portfolios, and also on the style of government and the priorities with which he begins his administration.
+This Sunday, a few hours after Gustavo Petro’s inauguration in Colombia, these are the profiles of the 14 ministers he has appointed.

 Álvaro Leyva Durán (Bogotá, 79 years old)